Atennop1/SavannaSprint/README.md

 The repository contains 2 branches: master, which contains the game code as of 07/19/2022, and Redesign, which contains the redesigned code.
 Redesigned code is still bad, but thanks to him I feel my progress

 Fun fact: initially, the game was called "3D(?)
 Runner", but this name seemed to me difficult to understand and, in principle, somehow uncool.
-I recently asked ChatGPT to generate a new title and after a couple of attempts it called the game "Safari Sprint: 2D & 3D Giraffic Adventure", which I quite liked ;)
+I recently asked ChatGPT to generate a new title and after a couple of attempts it called the game "Savanna sprint: Dual-Dimensional Run", which I quite liked ;)

 ### Specifics
  - First serious project ever